khulnasoft/khulnasoft/doc/dev/background-information/wolfi/index.md

 # Wolfi

-Sourcegraph is in the process of migrating from Alpine-based Docker images to Wolfi-based images.
+Khulnasoft is in the process of migrating from Alpine-based Docker images to Wolfi-based images.
 This page covers the migration, and highlight changes to our images build process.

 For information on how to build and update packages and base images, see [More Information](#more-information).

 ## What is Wolfi?

 [Wolfi](https://github.com/wolfi-dev) is a stripped-down open Linux distro designed for cloud-native containers.
-It has several key features that make it a good fit for distributing Sourcegraph:
+It has several key features that make it a good fit for distributing Khulnasoft:

 - A distroless build system that lets us build containers with only the precise dependencies we need, reducing attack surface area and the number of components that need to be kept up-to-date.
 - A package repository that receives fast security patches and splits larger dependencies into smaller packages, keeping our images minimal and secure.